AdrianaStoi/Licensing-Capsule/TESTING.md

     ![Screenshot html code validator](https://github.com/AdrianaStoi/Licensing-Capsule/blob/main/documentation/imagestesting/singlearticle_error_summernote_code.png)

-  * Also under this page an error was received indicating that a “form” element cannot be a child of “strong” element.
+  * Also under this page an error was received indicating that a “form” element may not be a child of “strong” element.

     ![Screenshot error html code validator](https://github.com/AdrianaStoi/Licensing-Capsule/blob/main/documentation/imagestesting/singlearticle_error_code_validation.png)

   * I replaced the “strong” tag with a “div” and the error is no longer appearing.

 * Search result page – pass